KMKfw/kmk_firmware/boards/splitkb/aurora/lily58/README.md

 ## What is the Aurora Series?

 The Aurora series keyboards are based on the open source keyboard kits from the community.
 The original Lily58 by Naoki Katahira in this case.
-SplitKB adds extra functionality like RGB lighting and tenting options while offering good support and documentation.
+Splitkb adds extra functionality like RGB lighting and tenting options while offering good support and documentation.